ZoiDiama/Plots-for-Eurostat-data-with-R/README.md

-# Plots for Eurostat data with R
+# Visualizing Eurostat: Unleashing Insights with R-powered Plots
 Experience the magic of data visualization with my Eurostat project!
 Join me on an exciting journey as I take my first steps in using R to recreate Eurostat's visuals.

 ![Collage Maker-17-Jul-2023-04-14-PM-3913](https://github.com/ZoiDiama/My-tidytuesday-projects/assets/139105670/7477a612-47d0-4273-80b3-1fb8d0687e9b)

 ## Introduction

-As a statistical consultant in a consultancy firm, I had the opportunity to work on an exciting project with Eurostat from 2020-2021.
+As a statistical consultant in a consultancy firm, I had the amazing opportunity to collaborate with Eurostat on an exciting project from 2020-2021.
 The project involved providing statistical articles for their ["What's New"](https://ec.europa.eu/eurostat/web/main/news/news-articles) section, and I played a vital role in analyzing data, writing articles, and collaborating with the graphic designer to produce visuals using Adobe Illustrator.
 We submitted over 100 articles and double the number of visuals, which were published on Eurostat's website.

-During the project, I seized the chance to enhance my R skills by recreating some of the visuals using R for my personal archive.
-I explored various types of visuals, which helped me gain a better understanding of how to use R effectively to create a wide range of data visualizations.
-All data used for this project are openly accessible to the public.
+Inspired by this experience, I decided to further enhance my skills by recreating some of the visuals using R for my personal archive.
+My goal was to reacreate the exact same visual or in same cases I created new ones.
+Exploring various visualization techniques, I gained valuable insights into effectively utilizing R to create a diverse range of data visualizations.
+All the data used in the project are freely accessible to the public.

-This post will showcase ten of these graphs, accompanied by the R code.
-You will discover the challenges I encountered, such as formatting data to meet R's requirements, selecting appropriate colors and fonts for charts, and adjusting plot sizes and labels for readability.
-However, these challenges also provided me with ample opportunities to learn new techniques and problem-solving strategies.
+In this post, I present ten of these compelling graphs accompanied by the R code.
+While working on these visuals, I encountered various challenges, including data formatting, color and font selection for charts, and optimizing plot sizes and labels for better readability.
+Yet, these challenges provided me with invaluable opportunities to learn new techniques and develop effective problem-solving strategies.

 I hope you enjoy this portfolio and find these visualizations informative and engaging.